Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiments on Deep Image Classifiers

 \subsubsection{Evaluation of the Decoding Directions: Interpretability}

 \textbf{Classification} Let $\T_i$ denote the binary classification task of predicting whether a patch belongs to concept $i$.
-Given the concept label $l$ which was assigned to a concept detector from Network Dissection, we assess the detector's performance on $\T_l$ using the standard binary classification metrics of Precision, Recall, F1, and Average Precision (AP).
+Given the concept label $l$, which was assigned to a concept detector with direction labeling, we assess the detector's performance on $\T_l$ using the standard binary classification metrics of Precision, Recall, F1, and Average Precision (AP).
 For each metric, we report average and standard deviation scores by aggregating across all detectors in the learned set.

 \textbf{Segmentation} We additionally consider the performance of concept detectors in the binary semantic segmentation task and employ two metrics from \cite{UIBE}.
 Specifically, let $\phi_i(c,\K)$ the Intersection Over Union for concept detector $i$ in identifying concept $c$ within the dataset $\K$.
 Define $\cstar_i = \text{argmax}_c \phi_i(c,\Ktr)$, indicating the concept label detected best by concept detector $i$ within the training subset of the dataset ($\Ktr$).
 With $\Kvl$ as the validation subset, we use the following interpretability scores $\Score1$ and $\Score2$: